 - Register online.

 - Complete and submit the Registration Request for Graduate Credit form.
-Closely follow the instructions on page 1 since they differ from what is listed on the form and the instructions on page 1 streamline the process for you (e.g., do NOT register via OneStop; send your Grad Credit Request form to CEED, not the University.
+Complete the highlighted sections (e.g., do NOT register via OneStop; send your Grad Credit Request form to CEED, not the University.
 Questions?
 Contact Karen Anderson at email@example.com).
-For summer session, this form must be received in CEED's office no later than February 9, 2015.
+For summer session, this form must be received in CEED's office no later than August 24, 2015.
 CEED will obtain the appropriate approval signatures and forward your form to One Stop Student Services.